gfeiden/starspot/starspot/color/readme.md

 ## Usage

+Bolometric corrections may be obtained for Johnson _UBV_, Cousins _RI_, 2MASS _JHK_, and SDSS _ugriz_ bandpasses.
+HST magnitudes will be available in the near future.

 Here is a quick example of how to use these routines in a Fortran program to compute bolometric correction for a single set of stellar parameters.